 Homelessness data has been collected from multiple sources that report on a variety of indicators, including from the FM Coalition to End Homelessness's 2020 State of Homelessness Report, the 2018 Fargo Moorhead Homeless Survey, and downloaded reports from HUD's Homeless Management Information System (HMIS).
-Due to the varied nature and methods of the data collected, to get a full picture of homelessness in Fargo, copies of the collected data sources are in the Grantee Administrative Appendices.
-The table below only shows data from the FM Coalition to End Homelessness's 2020 State of Homelessness Report, and the City acknowledges that the data provided from this report is an estimate and as well, it does not completely inform the homeless needs assessment table, but it provides a picture of homelessness in Fargo.
+Due to the varied nature and methods of the data collected, the table below has been left blank intentionally, and copies of the collected data sources are in the Grantee Administrative Appendices.